pralayaPanta/AI-900/4-NaturalLanguageProcessing.md

         - text normalisation
         - stop word removal
         - n-grams muti-term phrases
+          - extends frequency analysis to include mlti term phrases
-        - stemming is a technique in which algorithm are applied to consolidate words before counting them
+        - *stemming* is a technique in which algorithm are applied to consolidate words before counting them
+          - Lemmatization or stemming, normalises words before counting them

 ### Frequency analysis
   - counting the number of occurrences of each token